guilhemmarchand/trackme/docs/userguide.rst

 - ``data_last_ingest`` is the last date time TrackMe has detected data ingested by Splunk for the data source, this can differ from the very last event available in the data source (more after)
 - ``data_max_lag_allowed`` is the value in seconds that TrackMe will use as the main information to define the status of the data source, by default it is defined to 1 hour (3600 seconds)
-- ``data_monitored_state`` is a flag which tells TrackMe that this data source should be actively monitored, this is "enabled" by default and be defined within the UI to "disabled" (the red "Disable" button in the entitity window)
+- ``data_monitored_state`` is a flag which tells TrackMe that this data source should be actively monitored, this is "enabled" by default and be defined within the UI to "disabled" (the red "Disable" button in the entity window)
 - ``data_monitoring_level`` is a flag which tells TrackMe how to take into account other sourcetypes available in that same index when defining the current status of the entity

 *group 3 right screen*